 You can view articles that were written under the auspices of the BSM program

-At this point professors evaluate progress and final enrollment decisions are made, based on the written summary, oral presentation and work done during the first 2.5 weeks.
+Professors evaluate progress and final enrollment decisions are made, based on the written summary (if available), oral presentation and work done during the first 2.5 weeks.

 Please, note that some research groups may die out or be discontinued after the 3rd week, so plan accordingly.
-Also, the research class is the oly class where a student wishing to take the course may not be able due, since it is at the discretion of the professor to let students become members of their research group.
+Also, the research class is the only class where a student wishing to take the course may not be able to, since it is at the discretion of the professor to let students become members of their research group.

 Week 13 - Milestone 3:: Work continues throughout the semester.
 At the 13th week each group should present their results at a "Preliminary report session" organized for all RES participants, their professors and everyone else interested.